porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.examples.md

 ## Example: Scrollable modal with sticky footer

-If the modal's content does not fit into the current boundaries the content becomes scrollable.
+If the modal's content does not fit into the current boundaries the content becomes scrollable and the footer area sticky.

 <Playground :markup="exampleScrollableMarkup" :config="config"></Playground>